TVR-AelinTX/etn/index.md

 **Nescessary support and facilities**

 Feedback is given when needed or whenever I feel stuck with a certain problem by the external coordinator.
 The course units of BIT provide support in handling issues (eg: Databases & Data Management, Python Scripting, Data Visualization).

+**Conclusion**

+The script to automatically generate PDFs was completed and incorporated existing quality data and newly uplaoded IC and UPLC data.
+Discussions are in progress to even further expand this script to include more data, that still needs to be generated or uploaded to DELPHI.
+Furthermore a tool was written to utilize quality data and structural data of the compounds and batches to allow calculation of a more precise concentration of analyte.

 ## Formative Evaluation <a name="form-dev"></a>